bhmdev/Building-Tracker-FE/README.md

 - Having a small messaging issue - but will fix.
 - SCSS would be the next thing I need to work on
 - In the future I'd love to make the user be able to search for a building via a search bar using the parameters of: Building Address/Location, Sq Ft, Built Date, and Price
-- I'd also love to have an option to set a particular building with a class i.e.: Mixed Use, Retail, Office, Industrial etc.
+- I'd also love to have an option to set a particular building with a class i.e. Mixed Use, Retail, Office, Industrial etc.

 **Author**